 The original Buddhism was the thought of the Buddha in India, which came to Japan around the 6th century via China.
 Buddha took human lives as suffering.

-And he believed that by practicing Buddhism and becoming enlightened, one could escape from the cycle of reincarnation.
+He believed that practicing Buddhism and becoming enlightened could escape the reincarnation cycle.

-It has a sense of “cause and effect,” meaning that one’s own actions determine one’s present suffering and happiness, and that one’s present actions determine one’s future suffering and happiness.
+It has a sense of “cause and effect,” meaning that one’s actions determine one’s present suffering and happiness and that one’s present actions determine one’s future suffering and joy.

-In the beginning, Buddha statues didn’t exist.
-Yet, several hundred years after the death of the founder Buddha, illustrations and statues were created with the intention of making the Buddha’s teachings easier to understand.
+Buddha statues didn’t exist in the beginning.
+Yet, several hundred years after the founder Buddha’s death, illustrations and statues were created to make the Buddha’s teachings easier to understand.

 The word “Buddha” implies someone enlightened.
 Buddha images such as Shakyamuni Buddha and Dainichi Nyorai, which people worship at temples, are enlightened beings.